-The Predjama Castle in Slovenia is one of the most famous in the country.
-Slowly, but very certainly is also becoming one of the most famous castles in the world.
-Many visitors say that it is unlike anything they have seen before.
-The castle is built into the Karst rock, which makes the cave and the concrete perfectly merge into one!
-You really shouldn’t miss this spectacular place, and a really amazing experience when in Slovenia!
+Many visitors say that the Predjama Castle in Slovenia is is unlike anything they have seen before.
+The castle is built into the karst rock, which makes the cave and the concrete perfectly merge into one!

 Predjama Castle is also known as the largest cave castle in the world

 It is hard to tell where the castle ends and the karst cave begins.
 When entering the castle you are also entering the cave; In some parts of the castle the rock is also a wall.
 This is why the temperature inside the Predjama Castle is much cooler than in other castles.
 The castle is located in small Slovenian village of Predjama, only 9 km from the famous Postojna Cave.